 On some occasions an individual member of staff may be assigned to support a small group or individual child if the risk assessment indicates that this is necessary.
-Health and safety audits are conducted to ensure that the school provides a safe environment for all pupils.
+Health and safety risk assessments are conducted to ensure that the school provides a safe environment for all pupils.
+School may decide that a meeting is required with parents/carers to discuss the safety of their child on trips and what can be put in place to ensure the child's and other children's and staff member's safety, for example a family member accompanying the child on the trip.